istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 ## Secure control of egress traffic in Istio

-To implement secure egress traffic control in Istio, you must [direct TLS traffic to external services through an egress gateway](/docs/tasks/traffic-management/egress/egress-gateway/#egress-gateway-for-https-traffic).
+To implement secure control of egress traffic in Istio, you must [direct TLS traffic to external services through an egress gateway](/docs/tasks/traffic-management/egress/egress-gateway/#egress-gateway-for-https-traffic).
 Alternatively, you
 can [direct HTTP traffic through an egress gateway](/docs/tasks/traffic-management/egress/egress-gateway/#egress-gateway-for-http-traffic)